Technical Committee (TC) Electronic Signatures and Infrastructures (ESI) Activity Report 2019

 - TS on AdES related Uniform Resource Identifier

 - TS on incorporation of Evidence Record Syntax (ERS) mechanisms in XAdES signatures

 - TS on use of information within a trusted list

-- TS on policy and security requirements for AdES digital signature augmentation
+- Revision to TS on policy and security requirements for applications for signature creation and signature validation

 - Revision to TS on protocols for remote digital signature creation